reboot-dev/reboot-hello/README.md

 ### Tests

 The application comes with backend tests.

-Before you run the tests you'll need to ensure you've run `rsm protoc`, which will have happened for you if you've already run `rsm dev` without modifying `.rsmrc`, otherwise, you can do it manually via:
+Before you run the tests, you'll need to ensure you've run `rsm protoc`.
+If you've already run `rsm dev` without modifying `.rsmrc`, `rsm protoc` will have been run for you as part of that command.
+Otherwise, you can do it manually.

 ```sh
 rsm protoc